+Parameter Description Туре Select the power saving type: Dim-LED or Hibernation.

+Parameter Description

-Parameter Description Туре DIM-LED is selected as the power saving type.
-Time Range Enter the name of the time range to associate with the power saving type.
+Time Range Enter the name of the time range for the power saving type configuration.
+Refer to System >

+Time Range.

 Click the Apply button to accept the changes made for each individual section.